 As he talked about the reasons for the desolation in the churches, scenes of the desolation of my own church in recent years came into my mind: My brothers and sisters becoming cold in their faith, preachers giving sermons containing nothing but stale truisms, coworkers fighting amongst each other, and so on.
 I was sure that my church had lost the Lord’s blessings.

 I then asked Brother Xiang, “Brother Xiang, your fellowshiping has a biblical basis and complies with the facts.
 Now I understand the reasons for the desolation of my church.
 One is that the pastors, elders and workers don’t follow the Lord’s words, but rather disobey them, which makes God detest them.
-Another is that our church has lost the presence of God and we no longer follow in God’s footsteps.
+Another is that our church has lost the work of the Holy Spirit and we no longer follow in God’s footsteps.
 I’m afraid that if we continue like this, we will be abandoned by the Lord just like the people in the temple of the latter period.
 Thanks be to God!
 Brother Xiang, what should we do to change the current situation of the church?
 Is there any path that we can take?”

 Brother Yang nodded and said, “If we believe in the Lord, we should obey the Lord’s words and closely follow in God’s footsteps so that we can be watered and shepherded by God.
 Only then will we obtain truth and life rather than be abandoned and eliminated by the work of the Holy Spirit.
 The Lord promised His believers that He would return.
 Now, there are signs that He has already returned, but we don’t know where He has appeared and works.
 Therefore, it is imperative for us to seek God’s footprints.
 Just like in the bible the Lord Jesus says: ‘My sheep hear My voice, and I know them, and they follow Me’” (John 10:27).

 Brother Xunguang, it is imperative for us to seek the work of the Holy Spirit and follow in God’s footsteps.
 Only when we ourselves catch up with God’s footsteps and then lead other brothers and sisters to follow in God’s footsteps can we avoid being abandoned by God.
-Instead, we will obtain the work of the Holy Spirit and gain the presence of God and our church will be truly revived.
+Instead, we will obtain the work of the Holy Spirit and our church will be truly revived.
 I believe as long as we have hearts that yearn and seek, God will lead us.
 As the Lord Jesus once said: “Ask, and it shall be given you; seek, and you shall find; knock, and it shall be opened to you” (Matthew 7:7).

 That is what I have to share with you today, and I hope it will help you.
 Should you have any questions, please write to us to discuss your concerns.